adilkhr/my-ms3-project/README.md

 ### Log in page:

 A log in page for users who have already registered in the past to access their account by inputing their username and password into log in form.
+It will also contain a carousel slide of images along with a quote underneath it.

 ### Register page:

 A register page for new users to fill in the register form by inputting a username of their choice aswell as a password.
+It will also contain a carousel slide of images along with a quote underneath it.

 ### Profile page:

 A profile page for users once they log in will be prompted this page with their username showing aswell as a welcome image and welcome text.
+It will also have a link for the user to be directed to the add words page.

 ### Add words page:

 A page for users to add a new word with a definiton to the dicitionary for other users to see when they access the home page of the site.
+It will also contain a carousel slide of images along with a quote underneath it.

 ### Log out: